wp-plugins/add-meta-tags/readme.txt

 1. `amt_robots_data` - applied to the content of the `robots` meta tag.
 The hooked function should accept and return 1 argument: a string.
 1. `amt_generic_description_category_archive` - applied to the generic description that is used in category archives, in case a custom description has not been set for the category.
 The hooked function should accept and return 1 argument: a string that contains exactly one `%s` placeholder, which will be replaced by the category name.
 Default string: `Content filed under the %s category.`
 1. `amt_generic_description_tag_archive` - applied to the generic description that is used in tag archives, in case a custom description has not been set for the tag.
 The hooked function should accept and return 1 argument: a string that contains exactly one `%s` placeholder, which will be replaced by the tag name.
 Default string: `Content tagged with %s.`
-1. `amt_generic_description_taxonomy_archive` - applied to the generic description that is used in custom taxonomy archives, in case a custom description has not been set for the taxonomy term.
+1. `amt_generic_description_TAXONOMYSLUG_archive` - applied to the generic description that is used in the archive of the term which belongs to the taxonomy with slug `TAXONOMYSLUG`, in case a custom description has not been set for the term.
 The hooked function should accept and return 1 argument: a string that contains exactly one `%s` placeholder, which will be replaced by the taxonomy term name.
 Default string: `Content filed under the %s taxonomy.`
 1. `amt_generic_description_author_archive` - applied to the generic description that is used in author archives, in case a custom description has not been set for the author.
 The hooked function should accept and return 1 argument: a string that contains exactly one `%s` placeholder, which will be replaced by the author's display name.
 Default string: `Content published by %s.`
 1. `amt_custom_title` - applied to the custom title, if a custom title has been set in the post editing panel, otherwise it is not processed.
 The hooked function should accept and return 1 argument: a string.